arpitmathur2412/arpitmathur2412.github.io/_posts/2010-01-07-post-standard.md

 3. Database Container of MongoDB

-### 1. Create a full stack application or use an existing one built on ReactJs, NodeJs and MongoDB.
+#### 1. Create a full stack application or use an existing one built on ReactJs, NodeJs and MongoDB.

 I have used an application of my own which you can clone from: [Stock Suggestion App](https://github.com/arpitmathur2412/GFG-HACK) or use any existing application you have.
 Just make sure it has the same tech-stack.

-This is the file structure of the application:
+This is the file structure of our application:

 ```bash
 GFG-HACK/